The Valley Nursery and Pre School

 - Support we offer regarding children's health and well-being

 Parental involvement, advice about services available to them.
 Network meetings to give parents time to discuss/air issues with other parents and professionals.
 We promote PSED through activities, reward systems, puppets and social stories.
-We have quiet areas and a lodge to provide a cosy and warm environment to help support children's wellbeing.
+We have quiet areas, sensory room and a lodge to provide a cosy and warm environment to help support children's well being.
 We carry out daily risk assessments.
 We have used the EY bereavement toolkit to help support children and families.
 We have an Open Door Policy.
-We have been involved in the Early Support process and attended Tac meetings.
+We have been involved in the Early Support process and attended TAC meetings.
 We have involvement with the Early Years Inclusion service.
 Our key worker systems underpins all practice to support every child needs.

 - Ways we inform parents about how their child is being supported